spang-lab/LearnMHN/README.md

 This Python package can be used to work with MHNs.
 It includes optimizer classes that make training an MHN possible with only a few lines of code, as well as utility functions like plotting MHNs or generating artificial tumor histories for a given MHN.
-This package uses state space restriction, allowing the training of MHNs with well over 100 events, as long as individual samples do not have more than about 25 active events.
+This package uses state-space restriction, allowing the training of MHNs with well over 100 events, as long as individual samples do not have more than about 25 active events.

 ## Documentation